-The Company was redomiciled in Mauritius and registered as a Private Company limited by shares under the laws of Mauritius and governed by the Mauritius Companies Act, 2001 on 10 December 2019 and licensed under the Financial Services Commission to operate as a Global Business Company on 16 January 2020.
-On 06 March 2020, the Board approved the change of name of the Company from Genoa Jewelers Ltd to VGL Retail Ventures Ltd. The name change was approved by the Registrar of Companies on 14 April 2020.
+The Company was redomiciled in Mauritius from British Virgin Island and registered as a Private Company limited by shares under the laws of Mauritius and governed by the Mauritius Companies Act, 2001 on 10 December 2019 and licensed under the Financial Services Commission to operate as a Global Business Company on 16 January 2020.
+On 06 March 2020, the Board approved the change of name of the Company from Genoa Jewelers Ltd to VGL Retail Ventures Ltd. The name change was approved by the Registrar of Companies, Mauritius on 14 April 2020.

 The principal activity of the Company is to act as an investment holding company.
-The Company has been redomiciled from BVI to support its sole shareholder, Vaibhav Global Limited, a listed Company in India and having registered office address at K-6 B Fateh Tiba, Adarsh Nagar, Jaipur 302004, India by sourcing jewellery and lifestyle products from various countries, support existing overseas operations and exploring other growth avenues for the Company and its affiliates.
+The Company was redomiciled from BVI to support its sole shareholder, Vaibhav Global Limited, a Company listed in India by sourcing jewellery and lifestyle products from various countries, support existing overseas operations and exploring other growth avenues for the Parent Company and its affiliates.
 Additionally, the Company would take advantage of the strategic geographical location of Mauritius for the purpose of trading activities.